About This Case Study

 What The Creatives Made

 A gorilla playing drums to Phil Collins.
-No product.
+Almost no product until the end pack shot.
 No voiceover.
 No explanation.
 90 seconds of pure, unexplained joy that made people feel good about Cadbury again.

 "A glass and a half full of joy."